 So, like I said, a weird game, but in the best possible way.
 Truly a one of a kind FPS.

-Prey is a “classic” PC FPS game, vaguely similar to the likes of Half-Life in that it is of a linear design and provides no objective markers or marked quests, since there is only one way to go (forward).
+Prey is a “classic” PC FPS game, vaguely similar to classic 1990s shooters in that it uses a linear design and provides no objective markers or marked quests, since there is only one way to go (forward).
 But the way forward won’t always be clear to people, due to obstacles in your way (practical “puzzles”) or confusing alien level design, particularly the more vertical levels.
-Modern day pampered gamers will get “stuck” in this game for sure due to being unsure of where to go, although the “puzzles” are extremely simple, even simpler than the Half-Life games.
+Modern day pampered gamers will get “stuck” in this game due to being unsure of where to go, although the “puzzles” are extremely simple, even simpler than those in the Half-Life games.

 The game gets off to a fast start.
 One of the only things it has in common with the 2017 game is that you start with only a wrench as your weapon (which ironically applies to System Shock 2 as well, the game 2017’s Prey is really a successor to).
 That’s about it, they are two completely different types of FPS.
 Once abducted, you break free from your chains and the game essentially becomes a free for all.
 New weapons are distributed throughout the game; there are 8 weapons in total, but each one is completely unique with no fewer than two functionalities for 6 of them.
 One of these guns ranks very highly on our list of the top 50 most awesome guns in video game history.

 The game is filled with memorable moments of comedy and terror, such as the place showcased in the screenshot above where you witness the remainders of children that were at the mercy of the aliens.
 Prey’s humor is derived from some of Tommy’s reactions to certain things in the environment (not all of them are comedic, but the ones that are typically read your mind and gain humor from that) or radio broadcastings from Earth about strange lights and the supposed alien abduction, since the aliens do not attack or abduct all of Earth’s population.